Sanchit611/testing/README.md

 **What is the intuition or market hypothesis behind the idea - why should it work?**

 A signal that is informative about *both* tomorrow's and next week's returns should be traded smoothly rather than churned.
 By looking H days ahead and penalising path movement, the optimiser only trades when the multi-horizon forecast genuinely changes - it does not react to one-day noise that the next day's solve would undo.
-Crucially, turnover falls as H increases **even with the explicit turnover penalty switched off** (`k_tvr = 0`), which shows the turnover reduction is a genuine multi-period effect, not just a penalty artefact.
+Crucially, turnover falls as H increases **even with the explicit turnover penalty switched off** (`k_tvr = 0`), which shows the turnover reduction is a genuine multi-period effect, not just a penalty artefact. **(add citations)**

 **What existing function variants does it build on, replace, or extend?**